allenai/allenact/docs/tutorials/gym-tutorial.md

             seed=seeds[process_ind],
         )
 ```
-Note that we just sample 3 tasks for validation and testing in this case, which suffice to illustrate the model
+Note that we just sample 3 tasks for validation and testing in this case, which suffice to illustrate the model's
 success.

 ### Machine parameters